LucyHouseman/LTU-Reboot-Digital-Coding/CPD/CPD.md

 CPD activity

-Learning the code with thecourse
+Learning the code with the course

 What have I learnt?